Monthly Tech-Tip from Tony Hansen SignUp

 Details

-Applying other layers over a dipping glaze (with no firings done between) does not normally work.
-A base-coat dipping glaze is needed, one that contains a binder (usually gum) to fix it well to the body and harden it on drying.
-Binders are much more effective if the glaze has plenty of super-fine particles for them to bind with (thus bentonite additions are common in gummed dipping glazes).
+For multi-layering, that is, applying other layers over a dipping glaze (with no firings done between), a base-coat dipping glaze is needed, one that contains a binder to fix it well to the body and harden it on drying.
+Binders are much more effective if the glaze has plenty of super-fine particles for them to bind with (thus bentonite additions are common in glazes containing CMC gum).
 These glazes dry slower, go on thinner, and drip a lot during draining.

-On this website, most of the articles and reference material assume the making of single-layer type glazes not having gum (unless otherwise mentioned).
-We are dedicated to the understanding of relationships between a glazes material recipe and oxide chemistry with how it behaves in use, how it fires in a kiln and how it interplays with the body it is on.
-People most interested in this topic are making this type of glaze.
-Weekend warrior type potters are more interested in buying commercial bottled and gummed products and exploring all the colors and interactions of multilayering with them.
+On this website, most of the articles and reference material assumes the making of single-layer dipping glazes (unless otherwise mentioned).
+We promote understanding the relationships between recipes (of materials) and their oxide chemistry with what happens in the kiln.
+And the concept of recipe limits.
+Weekend warrior type potters are typically more interested in buying commercial bottled and gummed products and exploring all the colors and interactions of multilayering with them.
+Industry also has minimal interest in this type of glaze, not only because their formulations contain lots of frit, but because their machines and process also demand the use organic and inorganic additives.

 Related Information